verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 ### onIntersection function

-This function is called each time an intersection occurs, and the parameter is the set of entries that intersected with the viewport.
+This function is called each time an intersection occurs and the parameter is the set of entries that intersected with the viewport.

-Say `watchedElements` are the elements being watched by the script (see below).
-After each intersection they should be purged from the elements we already dealt with (loaded).
+Assuming `watchedElements` are the elements being watched by the script (see below), after each intersection they should be purged from the elements we already dealt with (loaded).

-The `purgeElements` function is out of the scope of this post, but it just returns a subset of the watchedElements.
+The `purgeElements` function is out of the scope of this post, but it returns a subset of the watchedElements.

 ```js
 const onIntersection = (entries) => {